shiltemann/Galaxy-Owncloud-Integration/README.md

 folder and modify `user_preferences_extra_conf_path` in `galaxy.yml` to point to it.
 This will add some extra fields to the Galaxy user profile so that users can select their Owncloud server, and specify their Owncloud username/password.

+### Owncloud App
+Adds "send to Galaxy" action to files in owncloud.
+Users may then select the Galaxy server they wish to send their file to from a dropdown menu.
+Configure this list in the galaxyconnect.js file.

+TODO: add galaxy server from POST parameter to list of servers

 Licence (MIT)
 =============